tsuereth/glog/content/post/2019/07/07_battlechefbrigade.md

 rating = ["Good"]
 +++

-{{% game "Battle Chef Brigade" %}}Battle Chef Brigade{{% /game %}} is a peculiar mix: part side-scrolling action/combat game, part puzzle game, and part fantasy adventure where fates are decided by <i>Iron Chef</i> style cooking competitions.
+<game:Battle Chef Brigade> is a peculiar mix: part side-scrolling action/combat game, part puzzle game, and part fantasy adventure where fates are decided by <i>Iron Chef</i> style cooking competitions.
 Fight monsters, cook their parts into a meal, and win chef battles to earn your way into the noble Brigade!

 {{% absimg src="battlechefbrigade_trial.jpg" width="640" height="360" %}}